 Unfortunately, St. Ives Facial Moisturizer Timeless Collagen Elastin only has one function backed by scientific research: hydration.
 There are no superior anti-agers in this formula, such as the retinoids, L-ascorbic acid and other antioxidants, alpha hydroxy acid, sunscreen, and other potent, proven age-fighters.

 Putting Collagen and Elastin in a Product is Worthless

 Collagen and elastin in a skin care product only serve as a hydrators, unless they are injected into the skin.
-The reason is that both collagen and elastin are larger than 500 Daltons, and only molecules of size 500 Daltons can penetrate skin (Cosmetic Dermatology).
+The reason is both collagen and elastin are larger than 500 Daltons, and only molecules of size 500 Daltons can penetrate skin (Cosmetic Dermatology).
 So, while St. Ives Facial Moisturizer Timeless Collagen Elastin won’t boost collagen production, it will rehydrate your skin.
-It's a wonderful thing for winter, for sure, but it's not a definitive selling point.
+A wonderful thing for winter, for sure, but not a definitive selling point.

 Cosmetic-grade mineral oil is also purified according to FDA standards.
 So despite the internet rumors, you are not putting your health at risk from using it.
 In fact, you are granting yourself a superior source of moisture: A study in the journal Dermatitis found that mineral oil was more effective in preventing water loss from the skin than a solution with 15% linoleic acid, a fatty acid known for its hydrating abilities.
 Considering mineral oil is the second ingredient to water in St. Ives Facial Moisturizer Timeless Collagen Elastin, this means it’s a superior hydrator.